StreisandVPN/streisand/README.md

 **Silence censorship.
 Automate the [effect](https://en.wikipedia.org/wiki/Streisand_effect).**

+**Note: This branch is a direct for of the original [StreisandEffect](https://github.com/StreisandEffect/streisand) Project.
+It has not been updated and is not currently supported.
+Development work is occuring in the Ubuntu_2004_1804_update branch which will be merged into main when ready**

 The Internet can be a little unfair.
 It's way too easy for ISPs, telecoms, politicians, and corporations to block access to the sites and information that you care about.
 But breaking through these restrictions is *tough*.
 Or is it?

 If you have an account with a cloud computing provider, Streisand can set up a new node with many censorship-resistant VPN services nearly automatically.
 You'll need a little experience with a Unix command-line.
 (But without Streisand, it could take days for a skilled Unix administrator to configure these services securely!)
 At the end, you'll have a private website with software and instructions.